 The technological considerations for a unified hybrid multicloud environment should be:

-Right-sized capacity: Infrastructure provisioning and configuration are optimized with dynamic allocation of resources.
+- Right-sized capacity: Infrastructure provisioning and configuration is optimized with dynamic allocation of resources.
 This means application lifecycles and workloads are better managed according to demand.

-Collaboration: The ideal mix of cloud-native and virtualization facilitates improved DevOps, which means that people, processes, and tools are better utilized in operations to bring application code into production more quickly and efficiently.
+- Collaboration: The ideal mix of cloud-native and virtualization facilitates improved DevOps, which means people, process, and tools are better utilized in operations to bring application code into production more quickly and efficiently.

 Choose the Right Providers